Scottish Conservative and Unionist Party

 Asked by: Stephen Kerr, Central Scotland, Scottish Conservative and Unionist Party

-Current Status: Answered by Gillian Martin on 29 January 2026
+Current Status: Answered by Dorothy Bain on 18 March 2026

 Asked by: Stephen Kerr, Central Scotland, Scottish Conservative and Unionist Party